How can I see my billing statements?

 Can I pay over the phone, online, or with a credit card?

-Hiram College accepts payment by e-check/ACH, credit card, American Express, MasterCard, or Discover, cash or wire.
-To pay by e-check, or credit card, you can gain access to online payments by www.hiram.edu/ebill or on the Student Accounts home page.
+Hiram College accepts payment by e-check/ACH, Visa, MasterCard, American Express, or Discover, check, cash or wire for tuition payments.
+To pay by e-check, or credit card, you can gain access to online payment by www.hiram.edu/paymybill or on the Student Accounts home page.
 There is a 2.5% fee for using a credit card; however an e-check transaction is free.
 There is a $30 fee for all returned e-check/ACH payments, for any reason.
 For directions on wiring funds to Hiram College please call 330-569-5114.
 Checks, cashier checks, and money orders can be mailed to Hiram College, P.O.
 Box 1808, Hiram, OH 44234.
 Payments by cash or check can be made directly at the Cashier's window located in the Teachout-Price Building.

 How are credit balances processed?